Post-Operative Instructions for Adenoidectomy

 - a.
 2 drops each nostril if less than 10 years of age

 - b.
 4 drops each nostril if 10 years or older

 - Repeat application in 5 minutes if bleeding does not stop.

 - Call the office (503-581-1567) if the light bleeding has not stopped in 15-20 minutes.

 Bad Breath: When the adenoid is removed a moist scab develops initially.
 The mouth’s bacteria will settle on this layer and produce bad breath (halitosis).
 As healing occurs, this layer falls off and the bad breath resolves.
 ANTIBIOTICS ARE NOT NEEDED.

 Nose Blowing: You can blow your nose lightly to clear mucous.
 Nasal saline spray can be used if desired to moisten the nose to help loosen mucous.
 Nasal saline spray is sold “over the counter” at pharmacies.

-Other Questions: For non-urgent questions, please call our office, 503-581-1567, between 9:00 am and 3:00 pm Monday through Friday.
-For urgent questions, call our office and our answering service will page the doctor on call.
+Other Questions: For non-emergent questions, please call our office, 503-581-1567, between 9:00 am and 4:00 pm Monday through Friday.
+For emergency questions after hours, call our office number and our answering service will page the doctor on call.
 We have a doctor on call 7 days a week.